JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/README.md

         }

     // CONDITIONAL
-        // IF, IF / ELSE, NESTED IF
+        // IF, IF/ELSE, NESTED IF
         if a == b {
             fmt.Println("equal")
         } else if a > b {